Fiona-T/walk-well/README.md

     - Success page is displayed after submitting.

 ### Future Features
-The future features consist of adding more interactivty and personalisation which are not currently in scope to implement; and also building ont the structure of the site as it grows:
+The future features consist of adding more interactivty and personalisation which are not currently in scope to implement due to the developer level of expertise; and also building on the structure of the site as it grows:
 - option for users to book onto walks/events directly and make payment on the website directly
 - option to register as a user of the website with a login and password
 - personalised content for registered users: